jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 3. `success`: success callback to run when the function returns success
 3. `error`: error callback to run when the function returns error

 Using just these four attributes, you can build a fully functional, production app.
-Let's take a look how:
+Here are the building blocks:

 <br>

-## arguments
+## Arguments

 Functions are not so meaningful without arguments.
 We want a function to perform different actions based on the arguments we pass to it.